vishalbrahmbhatt-hr/acko-talent-dashboard/README.md

 ## Context

 Built during my time at Acko (CHRO's Office) to support the rollout of TIF alongside our POD-based operating model redesign.
-This repo holds a sanitised, data-free version that demonstrates the visualisation approach.# acko-talent-dashboard
+This repo holds a sanitised, data-free version that demonstrates the visualisation approach.